-The Incremental Sales KPI measures the contribution of your marketing efforts to increasing sales revenue.
-This KPI emphasizes the close relationship between sales and marketing, and how that relationship benefits your organization.
-Marketing attracts qualified leads, and sales converts those leads into paying customers (which, hopefully, become brand advocates to further fuel marketing efforts).
+This KPI emphasizes the close relationship between sales and marketing and how that relationship benefits your organization.
+Marketing attracts qualified leads, and sales convert those leads into paying customers (who, hopefully, become brand advocates to further fuel marketing efforts).

 A report by Think with Google highlighted that rather than showing how many products your target audience bought, the incremental sales metric shows how many more products they bought because of the particular change in the media spend that you’re testing.